 The Division of Behavioral Health (DBH), formerly the Divisions of Alcohol and Drug Abuse and Comprehensive Psychiatric Services, provides services through a network of contractors who operate alcohol and drug use prevention programs.
 The Division monitors these providers and their staff, who must meet certification standards.
 Preventing substance use not only prevents the tragic consequences of addiction, but allows for better use of the limited resources available to the Division of Behavioral Health.
 Therefore, the Division strives to reduce the number of persons needing treatment through an extensive prevention effort.
 In Missouri, prevention is implemented through the following programs and services:

-Regional Support Centers (RSC) are the primary source of technical assistance support for community coalitions.
-The goal of the RSC is to facilitate development of teams capable of making changes in substance use patterns in their community.
-Each RSC has a prevention specialist who works directly with the teams in his or her area and assists with the development of teams and task forces in communities that desire to develop one.
+Prevention Resource Centers (PRC) are the primary source of technical assistance support for community coalitions.
+The goal of the PRC is to facilitate development of teams capable of making changes in substance use patterns in their community.
+Each PRC has a prevention specialist who works directly with the teams in his or her area and assists with the development of teams and task forces in communities that desire to develop one.

 Direct programs /services are prevention education and early intervention activities provided to designated children, youth and families.
 These services involve structured programming and/or a curriculum, have multiple sessions, include pre- and post-testing, and address identified risk and protective factors.
 Direct programs/services may also involve a variety of activities, including informational sessions and training and/or technical assistance activities with groups.

 The Missouri Division of Behavioral Health (DBH) has engaged in comprehensive statewide efforts to educate merchants on the state's tobacco laws.
-Various educational activities, including retailer visits, are conducted throughout the state by contracted Regional Support Centers (RSC).
+Various educational activities, including retailer visits, are conducted throughout the state by contracted Prevention Resource Centers (PRC).
 Merchant education is provided to retailers to help Missouri keep its Synar rate under 20 percent.